Scaling Agents for Computer Use: Introduction

 \section{Introduction}

 Computer-use agents (CUAs) offer the promise of automating everyday digital tasks across operating systems and applications \citep{xie2024osworldbenchmarkingmultimodalagents,song2025coact1computerusingagentscoding,guo2025agentic,yang2025gta1guitesttimescaling,xie2025scalingcomputerusegroundinguser,wang2025uitars2technicalreportadvancing,wang2025opencua}.
 Yet despite rapid advances, current CUAs remain unreliable on long-horizon, complex problems.
 The difficulty lies not only in solving individual steps but also in sustaining correctness across dozens or even hundreds of interactions.
 Small mistakes accumulate, feedback is often delayed, solution paths branch in unpredictable ways, and environmental noise (UI changes, pop-ups, latency) further destabilizes performance \citep{yang2025gui}.
-Together, these factors cause high variance in outcomes: the same agent may succeed on one attempt but fail catastrophically on another.
+Together, these factors lead to high variance in outcomes, with the same agent often succeeding on one attempt but failing catastrophically on another.

-A natural way to mitigate this fragility is \textit{wide scaling}: instead of simply accepting a single rollout from one agent, we can scale the number of agents to generate multiple rollouts in parallel and select the best.
+A natural response to this variance is to scale execution.
+Prior work \citep{yang2025gta1guitesttimescaling} has explored scaling within a single rollout to combat variance but single-trajectory scaling has led to limited improvements in overall success on long-horizon tasks.
+An alternative approach is \textit{wide scaling}: instead of simply accepting a single rollout from one agent, we can scale the number of agents to generate multiple rollouts in parallel and select the best.
 This wide scaling perspective leverages the fact that agents, while suboptimal individually, often succeed on complementary subsets of tasks, as shown in Figure~\ref{fig:disjoint_tasks}.

-However, scaling CUAs introduces unique challenges.
-First, long-horizon trajectories are information-dense with multimodal details, most of which are irrelevant to task success, making them difficult to represent, interpret, and compare.
-Second, evaluation itself is non-trivial: many computer-use tasks admit multiple valid solutions, and automatic evaluation struggles to decide whether a trajectory is correct~\citep{xie2024osworldbenchmarkingmultimodalagents,rawles2025androidworlddynamicbenchmarkingenvironment,bonatti2024windowsagentarenaevaluating}.
-Therefore, scaling CUAs effectively demands new methods for compactly representing trajectories and reliably evaluating them.
+In practice, however, \emph{wide scaling exposes a fundamental bottleneck: evaluation}.
+While generating multiple rollouts is straightforward, reliably determining which long-horizon trajectory is correct is not.
+Agent trajectories are information-dense and multimodal, with most details irrelevant to task success, making them difficult to interpret, compare, and evaluate.
+Moreover, many computer-use tasks admit multiple valid solutions, and scripted automatic evaluation struggles to decide whether a trajectory is correct~\citep{xie2024osworldbenchmarkingmultimodalagents,rawles2025androidworlddynamicbenchmarkingenvironment,bonatti2024windowsagentarenaevaluating}.